Table of Contents

 Step 1.
 Connect your write-protected removable device to PC.

 Step 6.
-Exit Registry and reboot PC.
+Exit the Registry Editor and reboot your PC.

 Method 5.
 Turn Off BitLocker to Unlock Write Protected USB in Windows 10/8/7